D-branes and fractional instantons on a twisted four torus: the moduli space as an N=2 supersymmetric Higgs branch: Introduction, summary, and outlook

 \subsection{Outlook}

-While we already stated our satisfaction with the results obtained, there remain many interesting and challenging (at least to the author) directions to pursue.
+While we already stated our satisfaction with the results obtained so far, there remain many interesting and challenging (at least to the author) directions to pursue.
 We thus proceed with a wishlist.

 While restricting to a 4d EFT does not help understand the global structure of the moduli space, a glimmer of hope is that the ease with which the local structure of the moduli space was determined may eventually be extended to other properties.
 Extracting the instanton profile is one of them.
 This was first done for instantons on $\R^4$ in \cite{Douglas:1995bn,Douglas:1996uz} using, e.g.~a $D_0$ brane probing a $D_4$-$D_8$ instanton background, while later approaches are in \cite{Hashimoto:2005qh,Billo:2002hm,Tong:2014cha}.
 Our hope is that a combination of different tools will be useful to elucidate the moduli-space structure and shed light on the nature of the space-time dependent solutions with the ``missing'' moduli turned on.
 This should help clarify the relation between the finite and infinite volume instantons and between the different incarnations of fractionally-charged objects mentioned in Section \ref{sec:history}.

 Finally, for a $\T^4$ whose shape does not obey (\ref{tuneintro}), there is a tachyon in the spectrum of open strings connecting the intersecting branes.
 The final point of tachyon condensation should be a minimum action space-time dependent instanton.
 In QFT, approximate analytic solutions were constructed via the ``$\Delta$-expansion'' \cite{GarciaPerez:2000aiw,Gonzalez-Arroyo:2019wpu, Anber:2023sjn} and one naturally wonders whether string theory tools can be useful in this regard.